Frequently Asked Questions

 A: It is not solely your investment to learn how to improve performance, but also the costs of rework, unproductive time, client complaints, product recalls and any cost expended for unacceptable results.
 Organizations that invest in and adhere to a structured approach, will benefit from performance improvement and out perform those who don't.

 A: Great companies are people-centered, establish a Contagious Performance Improvement℠ Culture and make substantial investments in education.
 Great companies are great because they take care of the little things.
 Great companies learn from their mistakes and improve.
 Also, not being afraid of having fun plays a large part in their success.
 Most organizations have good intentions but lack focus, follow through and the knowledge required.

 Q: We have had lay-offs and hire people back.
 Doesn’t this save money?

 A: It often takes organizations 12 to 18 months before the financial benefits of lay-offs commence, due to severance costs and other effects, including the negative impacts on the surviving people's productivity.
 By the time savings start to take effect, the economy and organization are often beginning to rebound, so many organizations are forced to conduct costly group hiring and orientation.
 They often hire some of the same people laid off or people with similar skills.
 The costs associated with hiring replacements can be high, such as recapturing the loss of knowledge.
 These high costs reduce the ability to recruit the best people.
 It is also difficult to recover from the emotional damage to surviving people, since some may leave because they don’t want to be the casualties of the next lay-offs.

 Q: Do we need to learn new jargon?

-A: I greatly simplify the terminology along with the best tools and techniques, making it easier for you to succeed and self-improve.
+A: No. All the terminology I teach is in plain english and I greatly simplify the concepts, along with the best tools and techniques, making it easier for you to succeed and self-improve.
 This allows you more time to concentrate on your core business.

 Q: We have a suggestion system, why do we need another program?